History Department (HIS)

 The World War II Era

 This course focuses on the causes, conduct, and consequences of World War II.
 The course examines the war not only as a military conflict but as a global event embedded in forces echoing throughout the twentieth century.
-Themes may include social, cultural, diplomatic, and political aspects.
-Different theaters or themes may be emphasized while still recognizing the global character of the war.
+Themes include social, cultural, diplomatic, and political aspects.
+Different theaters or themes are emphasized while still recognizing the global character of the war.
 Offered Occasionally.

 HIS 324 Cr.3